telerik/kendo-ui-core/docs/web/combobox/cascading.md

 ---
 title: Cascading ComboBoxes
-page_title: jQuery-powered Cascading ComboBox in Kendo UI Web
+page_title: Cascading ComboBoxes | Kendo UI ComboBox Widget
-description: This document provides information how Kendo UI cascading ComboBox works and helps you handle most common scenarios with illustrative examples and FAQ.
+description: "Learn how Kendo UI cascading ComboBox works and helps you handle the most common scenarios with illustrative examples and FAQ."
+slug: cascading_kendoui_combobox_widget
-position: 2
+position: 5
 ---

 # Cascading ComboBoxes

-The cascading comboboxes are a series of 2 or more comboboxes in which each combobox is filtered according to the previous combobox.
+A [cascading ComboBox](http://demos.telerik.com/kendo-ui/combobox/cascadingcombobox) is a series of two or more ComboBoxes in which each ComboBox is filtered according to the selected options in the previous ComboBox.

-##How it works?

-Here is a simple example:
+## Initialize Cascading ComboBoxes

+Initialize a cascading ComboBox in the following way:

+###### Example

     <input id="parent" />
     <input id="child" />